Roblox FileMesh Format Specification

 version 2.00

-The version 2.00 format is stored in a binary format, and files may differ in structure depending on factors that aren’t based on the version number.
+The version 2.00 format (and all versions following) are stored in binary, and files may differ in structure depending on factors that aren’t based on the version number.
+This format is still actively authored for simple static meshes that don’t have any skinning or LODs.

 Data Specification